gishsteven/gishsteven.github.io/bucketlist.md

 - Live in a Studio
 - Own a Library
 - 3-Stock Allan at Smash 4
-- Help Finish Someone’s Bucketlist
+- Help Someone finish their Bucketlist
-- Find someone to Grow with.